White Paper on AI in Corporate Integrity

 Building AI for compliance isn’t just a tech challenge, it’s a data, governance, and trust challenge.
 On March 9, compliance executives will gather for a confidential conversation on the hard questions: How do you build data infrastructure that actually works?
 How do you govern technology that’s constantly evolving?
 What’s coming next as AI becomes more autonomous?

-Leaders from Sysco, Cisco, Mastercard, and Steptoe will frame the discussion, but this is a working session with confidential peer exchange where compliance executives tackle real implementation challenges.
+Leaders from Sysco, Cisco, Mastercard, and Steptoe framed the discussion, but this is a working session with confidential peer exchange where compliance executives tackle real implementation challenges.

 Justin Ross, Deputy GC & CCO, Sysco